 There are two types of cannabis plants that are widely considered when it comes to CBD: hemp and marijuana.
 The main difference between these two plants is that hemp has low levels of THC and high levels of CBD, whereas marijuana has high levels of THC and low levels of CBD.
 THC is the psychoactive constituent of cannabis – the extract plant that gets people high.
 When taken from the hemp plant, CBD products contain very low amounts of THC – usually no more than 0.3% – but many still see it as being the same as marijuana, which is where the grey area around CBD product in Ireland comes from.

-Is CBD legal for medicinal use in Ireland?
+Is Cannabidiol legal in Ireland for medicinal use?

 For CBD to be legal in Ireland it would need to be granted medicinal status, but this is not the case at present.
 A report published in 2017 highlighting the benefits of CBD for medicinal purposes resulted in medicinal cannabis being made legal in Ireland, but it was not given medicinal status which means that it’s still not readily available.
 CBD can be prescribed by doctors on a case by case basis for a limited number of reasons, including epilepsy, multiple sclerosis, and chemotherapy.